Organizational Voice, Language & Messaging Strategy

 Start the Conversation

-"The question isn't whether to use AI.
+"The question is not whether to use AI.
 It's whether your voice survives the encounter."

 Where This Comes From

-The same patterns I see in organizations losing their voice?
-I'm watching them happen earlier — in students who haven't had a chance to develop one yet.
+The same patterns I see in organizations losing their voice are showing up earlier, in students who haven't had a chance to develop one yet.

 For 25 years I've helped organizations develop communication practices that are clear, distinctive, and grounded in real human expression.
-Lately, I've noticed a shift — teams leaning on templates and automated tools, gradually losing the tone and presence that made their voice worth listening to.
+Lately, I've noticed a shift.
+Teams are leaning on templates and automated tools, gradually losing the tone and presence that made their voice worth listening to.

-We're seeing that same disconnection show up earlier.
-Children are growing up immersed in AI before they've had a chance to learn about — and trust — their own creative instincts.
+That same disconnection is showing up earlier.
+Children are growing up immersed in AI before they've had a chance to learn and trust their own creative instincts.
 They're submitting work written in voices they haven't fully developed, unknowingly surrendering self-expression before they've had a chance to form it.

-I think of large language models like musical instruments.
+Large language models are like musical instruments.
 You can play with tone, style, and structure.
-But first, you need to understand how to read, write, imagine, and create — before you compose.
+But you need to understand how to read, write, imagine, and create first, before you compose.

 The Central Idea